liubiyongge/liubiyongge.github.io/_pages/about.md

 ### Publications

-- Denghui Wu, **Biyong Liu**, Wei Zhao, Wei Tong, “ZNSKV: Reducing Data Migration in LSMT-Based KV Stores on ZNS SSDs” is accepted by 40th IEEE International Conference on Computer Design (ICCD), 2022.
-(CCF B)
+- Denghui Wu, **Biyong Liu**, Wei Zhao, Wei Tong, "ZNSKV: Reducing Data Migration in LSMT-Based KV Stores on ZNS SSDs" is accepted by 40th IEEE International Conference on Computer Design (ICCD), 2022.

+&ensp;&ensp;In this paper, we propose our ZNS SSD based KV store ZNSKV to reduce the redundant data migration in garbage collection and LSMT compaction.

+- Xiaoling Li, Tao Zeng, **Biyong Liu**, et al. "Nonintrusive Measurement on Temporal and Spatial Features of Microservice Inferences" is accepted by 19th IEEE International Conference on Ubiquitous Intelligence and Computing, 2022.

+&ensp;&ensp;In this paper, we propose a framework to provide nonintrusive measurements on microservice inference (MEME), to detect fraudulent behaviors of cloud service providers on microservice-based applications.
+(My undergraduate thesis)

 ### Internships

 ### Awards